Advertising budget: What is it, and why does it matter?

 5. Consider digital and offline advertising channels

-You’ll want to think about how much of your budget will go into online advertising (e.g. social media and search engine ads) vs traditional media (e.g. TV, radio and print).
+Think about how much of your budget will go into online advertising (e.g. social media and search engine ads) vs traditional media (e.g. TV, radio and print).

 It’s important to note that digital advertising is often more cost effective and allows for more precise targeting and measuring – for that reason, we recommend focusing more of your resources towards online advertising.

 Regardless of what you choose, it’s important to remember that different channels have varying cost structures.
-For example, TV ads can be costly, while pay-per-click (PPC) advertising on social media or search engines may give you more control over spending.
+For example, TV ads can be costly, whilst pay-per-click (PPC) advertising on social media or search engines may give you more control over spending.

 6. Use data and analytics